ungoogled-software/ungoogled-chromium/docs/design.md

 Packaging is the process of producing a distributable package for end-users.
 This entails building the source code and packaging the build outputs.

-**IMPORTANT**: Packaging and configuration are distinct concepts.
-The names used in each are meaningful only within their respective contexts.
-However, there may be some implicit minor coupling between packaging types and configuration bundles due to the nature of their purposes and implementation.
+Packaging uses buildkit and config bundles to execute certain tasks (e.g. source downloading, binary pruning, and domain substitution) and load build configuration (i.e. patches and GN arguments). buildkit, config bundles, and patches are either bundled with the other packaging files, or downloaded from the ungoogled-chromium repository.

-Building the source code consists of the following steps:
+Packaging consists of the major steps:

 1. Prune binaries
 2. Apply patches